McStasMcXtrace/McCode/doc/man/mcrun.md

 **-c, --force-compile**
 :   force rebuilding of instrument.
 This may be needed in case any
-    component definitions are changed (in which case mxrun does not automatically recompile), or if a new version of McXtrace has been installed.
+    component definitions are changed (in which case mcrun does not automatically recompile), or if a new version of McStas has been installed.

 **-I I**
 :   Append path *I* to McCode search path (implies -c)